syncfusion-content/blazor-docs/blazor/getting-started/razor-class-library.md

     N> Razor Class Library project is added to the existing Blazor Server Application.

 3. Right-click the Blazor App project, and then select Add/Project reference.
-Now, click the checkbox and configure the **Razor Class Library** and **Blazor Server App** or **Blazor WebAssembly App** .
+Now, click the checkbox and configure the **Razor Class Library** in the **Blazor Server App** or **Blazor WebAssembly App** .

     ![reference manager in blazor app](images/reference-manager.png)

     ![select RCL to configure blazor app](images/configure-razor.png)

-### Importing Razor Class Library in the Blazor Application
+## Importing Razor Class Library in the Blazor Application

 1. Open **~/_Imports.razor** file in Blazor Server App or Blazor WebAssembly App and import the `RazorClassLibrary`.